 The tree reaches a height of 20 to 30 meters.
 In a young tree, there is the main trunk which shows regular branching.
 In an older tree, however, the branching is much more irregular and asymmetrical.

 There is a spectacular feature of Gingko Biloba branching.
-There are long branches which bear leaves in the spring season.
+There are long branches that bear leaves in the spring season.
 There are short branches that bear no leaves.
 However, in subsequent years, short branches also grow leaves in clusters.

 A short branch sometimes starts growing and becomes a long branch.
 On the other hand, a long branch may shorten its ends and give rise to a short branch.
-The tree is deciduous and falls Ginkgo Biloba leaves in the autumn, which are golden-brown in color at the time.
+The tree is deciduous and falls Ginkgo Biloba leaves in the autumn, which is golden-brown in color at the time.
 The color may vary in some cultivars, however.

 The trunk and long shoots produce annual growth rings each year, due to the conspicuous activity of vascular cambium, which continues to add secondary phloem and secondary xylem each year and is responsible for the lateral growth.
 Short shoots do not show much lateral growth, and only softwood develops.
 When you cut a long shoot or the trunk, the impermeable heartwood is visible.